What To Eat, What To Avoid,

 “Oh, that’s so old hat.
 This diet is the latest.”

-Fast and furious, the recommendations come flying at you from all directions.
+When it comes to diets for rapid fat loss, the claims fly fast and thick.
 It’s enough to make your head spin if you’re looking for tips and guidance on weight loss.

 But look at what they’re saying now.